Skip to main content

 Savoie wine has acquired a bit of a dubious reputation, probably due to the cheaper varieties offered in some chalets and budget ski-hotels over the years.
 However, if you want to try some local wines without incurring a bad head there are plenty that are worth discovering – look for the AOC on the label for a start.
 There are four departments that make up the Savoyard appellations – Savoie, Haute-Savoie, Ain and Isère.

-White Wines - most Savoie white wines are light, dry and best enjoyed young
+White wines - most Savoie white wines are light, dry, slightly acidic and best enjoyed young

 • Chignin is a dry white wine combining fruit flavours such as apples with the scent of white flowers such as acacia.
 Along with Apremont, Abymes and Montmelian it is one of the most common white wines on a typical Savoyard ‘carte du vin’.
 They are all dry and fruity with a fresh fragrance.